marjasi/WinPixel/README.md

-# WinAPIBlackjack
+# WinAPI21
-A one on one blackjack game made with Windows API.
+A one on one blackjack game (21) made with Windows API.